yetanotherco/aligned_layer/docs/guides/5_setup_aligned.md

 ### Deposit Strategy Tokens in Anvil local devnet

-There is an ERC20 token deployed in the Anvil chain to use as strategy token with EigenLayer.
+There is an ERC20 token deployed in the Anvil chain to use as a strategy token with EigenLayer.

 To deposit strategy tokens in the Anvil chain with the default configuration, run: